All Library locations will be closed Monday, January 19 for Martin Luther King, Jr. Birthday.

 Sometimes just showing up takes a lot of effort.

-Luke Welsh, who teaches sessions of Tai Chi and Qi Gong at the Plaza Branch, says he welcomes participants of all ages.
-In general, he says, Tai Chi is accessible, slow-moving, and easy for first-timers to follow.
+Luke Welsh teaches Tai Chi and Qi Gong at the Plaza Branch and welcomes people of all ages.
+Welsh says his classes are accessible, slow-moving, and easy for beginners to follow.

 If fitness is on your to-do list, the Bluford Branch hosts NickiFit classes.
 Stop by at 6 p.m. on Tuesdays for a 200 Tough Workout to build muscle or at 6 p.m. on Thursdays for Mixxed Fit classes to dance and tone with weights.